 Seeking justice after experiencing sexual violence can be a complex process for victim-survivors.
 For many, seeking conventional justice (through a criminal justice system) can provide a strong sense of reclaimed physical space in their lives.
 However, for some this may not be the right decision.
 Indeed, for many victim-survivors around the world, turning towards a justice system may be entirely impossible due to the political climate of their country and the lack of resources available.
 This article examines some of the ways victim-survivors of sexual violence have been failed by criminal justice systems and society’s beliefs.
-I will also explore the importance of alternative means of justice, recognising how, as a society, we should seek to support these alternative forms of justice to destigmatize victim-survivors’ choices for how they pursue to rebuild their lives.
+I will also explore the importance of alternative means of justice, recognising how, as a society, we should seek to support the alternative forms of justice for victim-survivors of sexual violence as they pursue to rebuild their lives.

 An Epidemic of Sexual Violence

 It is estimated by the World Health Organisation that worldwide 1 in 3 women will experience a form of either physical or sexual violence in their lifetime.
 Sexual violence is highly gendered as it can act as a means to control and oppress women.
 That is not to say, however, that men do not experience sexual violence.
 Indeed, 9% of sexual assault victim-survivors are men and the stigmatisation produced under a patriarchal structure leads to the underreporting of this.
 Sexual violence is pervasive, widespread, and often hidden.
 Furthermore, the extent of sexual and physical violence towards women is estimated to have increased exceptionally since the Covid-19 pandemic.